 a study on Multiple Myeloma

-This is a multicenter, nonrandomized, open-label, parallel assignment, single-dose, dose-escalation, and dose-expansion study to evaluate the safety and clinical activity of PBCAR269A in adults with r/r MM.
+This is a multicenter, nonrandomized, open-label, parallel assignment, single-dose, dose-escalation, and dose-expansion study to evaluate the safety and clinical activity of PBCAR269A, with or without nirogacestat, in adults with r/r MM.
 Before initiating the study treatment PBCAR269A, all study participants will be administered lymphodepletion chemotherapy.
 The initial lymphodepletion chemotherapy regimen will be composed of fludarabine and cyclophosphamide during the Screening Period.
+Study subjects in Cohort B will also receive nirogacestat.
 On Day 0 of the Treatment Period, study participants will receive a single intravenous (IV) infusion of PBCAR269A.
 All subjects are monitored during the treatment period through Day 28.
-All subjects who receive a dose of PBCAR269A will be followed in a separate long-term follow-up (LTFU) study for 15 years after exiting this study.
+All subjects who receive a dose of PBCAR269A, with or without nirogacestat, will be followed in a separate long-term follow-up (LTFU) study for 15 years after exiting this study.

 You can join if…